nicolas-van/bootstrap-4-github-pages/_projects/convolution.md

 ---
 short_name: conv
-name: Convolution: Signals and Spaces
+name: Convolution - Signals and Spaces
 ---
 Explorations into the perception of real and quite unreal spaces.